 No more so than in the city of St Davids or ‘Glyn Rhosyn, the small hamlet where Dewi established a monastery on the site of the now St Davids Cathedral.

-In the south of the county Saundersfoot is holding its annual St Davids Food and Craft Festival.
-The highlight of the weekend is the Cawl Cooking Championship of the World and Elsewhere, where restaurants compete to produce the best dish of Cawl judged on the taste test by the public.
+In the south of the county Saundersfoot is holding its annual Cawl by the Sea competition, where restaurants compete to produce the best dish of Cawl judged on the taste test by the public.

 Cawl? (pronounced cowell as in Simon Cowell!)
 It’s consider to be the national dish of Wales and is a bit like soup or broth.
 It dates back to the 14th Century, traditionally eaten in the winter months and made from lamb and root vegetables including, of course, leeks; it’s delicious.

 If you can’t make it to Wales for St Davids Day, try making a bowl of cawl at home.
-Lou Lou’s Cafe in Newport is known for its cawl and chef Louise has shared her secret recipe for a really tasty bowl of Wales’ national dish.
+Chef Lou has shared her secret recipe for a really tasty bowl of Wales’ national dish.
 Enjoy.